AdobeDocs/marketo.en/help/marketo/product-docs/reporting/revenue-cycle-analytics/revenue-tools/field-organizers/create-custom-field-groups-using-the-field-organizer.md

    ![](assets/five.png)

-1. By default, all data values are placed in the "Other" sub-group.
-To categorize the data values, click **Add Group** to create a sub-group and give it a name.
+1. By default, all data values are placed in the "[!UICONTROL Other]" sub-group.
+To categorize the data values, click **[!UICONTROL Add Group]** to create a sub-group and give it a name.

    >[!NOTE]
    >